paypal/squbs/docs/orchestration_dsl.md

 You may stop here and come back reading the rest later for a deep dive.
 Feel free to go further and satisfy your curious minds, though.

+##Dependencies

+Add the following dependency to your build.sbt or scala build file:

+"org.squbs" %% "squbs-pattern" % squbsVersion

 ##Core Concepts

 ###Orchestrator